What was the inspiration to start Youth 3D Engineering program?

 Beginners sketch the projected geometry from 2D multi-views into a 3D isometric views and vice versa on touchscreen Wacom-enabled laptop.
 They interpret visible, hidden & centerlines.
 Autodesk Sketchbook is the preferred software for hand technical sketching.

 Thinking in space is a spatial visualization technique that finds meaning in the shape, size, orientation, location, direction of objects, or the relative positions in space of multiple objects.
-Spatial cognition uses the properties of space as a vehicle for structuring problems.

 Young students will gain an interpretation of 2D data sets in making 3D CAD models with state-of-the-art professional PTC Creo Parametric software.
 Students create and control design features, lay out multi and isometric views, cross sections, and learn how to annotate dimensions.